jduffy3/jduffy3.github.io/_posts/2021-11-16-the-template-pattern.markdown

 ## Conclusion

 I find the Template Pattern a good starter for learning about design patterns.
 It is relatively easy to understand yet provides powerful capabilities.
+For learning about Design Patterns the two most important books I've read (and re-read) are the classic GoF book and Head First series on Design Patterns.
+They also explain further opportunities in the template pattern such as introducing hooks, where you can provide a no-op method that a sub class can optionally override.
+Thereby allowing you to create clasess that may or may not perform a particular operation.

 ## References